Settlement Agreement Solicitors

 We would usually expect the following clauses to be within settlement agreements;

 - Compensation for loss of employment.
-This will usually be tax free up to £30,000.
+This will usually be tax-free up to £30,000.

 - A list of potential claims that the employee agrees to settle in return for financial compensation.

-- Imposition of a restrictive covenants or modification of a covenant.
+- Imposition of a restrictive covenant or modification of a covenant.
 These clauses will often stop you from doing something, such as working for a rival company and therefore it is important that they are dealt with reasonably and appropriately.

 - Clauses protecting confidential information are usually crucial to a business and therefore settlement agreements often contain confidentiality provisions, for example, the employee agrees: